d-eathrow/anonymousland/_items/anonymity-guide.md

 The main differences between centralized and decentralized is that a single authority cannot easily block a decentralized network as there is not a single server unlike centralized.Decentralized services are _sometimes_ prone to leaking metadata and may cause issues when federated.

-Here's a list of great messengers and services that you'll be able to use.
+Here's a list of "great" messengers and services that you'll be able to use.

-- [Signal](https://signal.org) A great messenger for friends & family.
+- [Signal](https://signal.org) A messenger for friends & family.
   Requires a phone number as it acts as a replacement to SMS / MMS.

 - [Session](https://getsession.org) Censorship-resistent messenger.
   A fork of Signal without the phone-number requirement.
-  Session has built-in onion-routing. *(TODO: update this or consider delisting Session)*
+  Session has built-in onion-routing.

 - [Matrix](https://matrix.org) Matrix provides a federated platform, which allows for anyone to host their own server, meaning that it is resistent to censorship as it does not rely on a single server.